akshaybabloo/gollahalli.com/content/blog/stopping-http-server-gracefully-context-vs-channels-vs-syncgroup.md

 }
 ```

-In the above example, we have a global channel `stopHTTPServerChan` (line 13) of type `bool`.
-In the `main()` function, let's a make a channel that has a type of `bool` and assign it to our global variable `stopHTTPServerChan` (line 34).
+In the above example, we have a global channel - `stopHTTPServerChan` (line 13) of type `bool`.
+In the `main()` function, let's a make a channel that has a data type of `bool` and assign it to our global variable `stopHTTPServerChan` (line 34).
 When the server starts it won't end abruptly, because of `<-stopHTTPServerChan` (line 58), the program waits here till a boolean signal is received.
-Under `ExitHandler()` send a signal a boolean signal as `stopHTTPServerChan <- true` (line 30, this could also be `false`), so whenever you go to `http://127.0.0.1:8000/exit` a signal is sent to `stopHTTPServerChan`, once the boolean value is received, the wait is over then it proceeds to the next line.
+Under `ExitHandler()` send a message, a boolean signal as `stopHTTPServerChan <- true` (line 30, this could also be `false`), so whenever you go to `http://127.0.0.1:8000/exit`, a signal is sent to `stopHTTPServerChan`, once the boolean value is received, the wait is over then it proceeds to the next line.

 ## Using with Context

-> Note: According to the documentations, contexts should never be stored in `struct` type but rather it should be passed through with few exceptions; `context.CancelFunc` is one such exception.
+> Note: According to the documentation, contexts should never be stored in `struct` type, but rather it should be passed through as an argument to a function.
+There are a few exceptions; `context.CancelFunc` is one such exception that can be put in a structure.

-Contexts in the backend uses channels to send and receive messages but in a server scenario, every request received runs on a gorutine.
-Some requests might take more time than required, for fewer request the server should usually be able to handel them without using too much resources, but when there are 1000's of request per-second the system might crash, the context library comes with function, such as - WithCancel, WithDeadline, WithTimeout, and WithValue - that helps in destroying a request if it takes time that is allocated to it.
+Contexts in the backend use channels to send and receive messages, but in a server scenario, every request received runs on a goroutine.
+Some HTTP requests might take more time than required, for fewer request the server should usually be able to handle them without using too many resources.
+Still, when there are 1000's of request per-second the system might crash or take more resources.
+For this reason, the context library comes with few helpful functions, such as - WithCancel, WithDeadline, WithTimeout, and WithValue - that helps in destroying a request if it takes more time that is allocated to it.

 See [play.golang.org/p/3scpKiCypIS](https://play.golang.org/p/3scpKiCypIS)